 If you’re familiar with Spanish food, you may well have tried gazpacho before.
 The traditional Andalucian dish Salmorejo is similar to gazpacho, in that it’s also a cold tomato soup.
 But this Andalucian speciality is quite a bit thicker and creamier.

 Salmorejo is made using tomatoes, garlic, and bread crumbs.
-This last ingredient may sound unusual, but apparently, quite a few traditional dishes in Andalusia are beefed up using bread.
-It was a cost-effective way of thickening up soups and stews by using up stale bread.
+This last ingredient may sound unusual, but apparently, quite a few traditional dishes in Andalucia are beefed up using bread.
+It originated as a cost-effective way of thickening soups and stews using stale bread.

 This tasty cold soup is usually topped with jamón, and sometimes slices of boiled egg – although you can ask for a vegan/vegetarian option if you prefer.